 4. Moringa Seed Oil (Moringa oleifera) — Anti-Aging Multi-Tasker

-Moringa oil is underrated for mature skin.
+Moringa seed oil is underrated for mature skin.
 It’s nourishing, supportive for texture, and works well when you’re oily-but-dry (which happens to many women in perimenopause).

 Skin win: softens texture, supports glow, helps skin feel stronger.